nathanabram/nathanabram.com/principals.md

 ## Others
 - You get better at what you practice, and everything is practice.
 Consider this, especially in the midst of action otherwise experienced as habitual.
 - Some things just work, yet are easy to skip when in the midst of life.
 Put your phone away.
 Use one sheet of paper for the days tasks.
 Use an alarm to wake yourself up at the same time everday.

+### Tricks
+- Write messages in the past tense (e.g. 'I have done xyz').
+Then see that the statement true before sending.
+IRL integration test!
+-